devangnp/devangnp.github.io/_posts/2020-04-30-overload-bit-isis-ospf.md

 Total 0 displayed, Up 0, Down 0
 ```

-In above output we can see the r2-to-r6 LSP is rerouted immediately from R4 to R5, there wasn't any need of manual clear or aggressive-optimize-aggressive.
+In above output we can see in the LSP ERO the r2-to-r6 LSP is rerouted immediately from R4 to R5, there wasn't any need of manual clear or aggressive-optimize-aggressive.

 However in case of overload with ```advertise-high-metrics``` in ISIS or overload in OPSF will need the manual optimize-aggressive or need configuration of optimize-aggressive under MPLS on all ingress node.